 Architecture stands at an inflection point.
-The confluence of advances in both computation and fabrication technologies offers architects the possibility of designing and constructing hitherto unimaginable forms, with an unseen level of detail, producing entirely new spatial sensations.
+The confluence of advances in both computation and fabrication technologies lets us create an architecture of hitherto unimaginable forms, with an unseen level of detail, producing entirely new spatial sensations.

-Complexity is no longer an impediment to design and fabrication.
-Rather, it is an opportunity that is waiting to be explored.
-For years, information technology constrained architects.
-Arguably, this relationship has been reversed: it is now architects who are constraining the possibilities of information technology.
-To truly exploit the possibilities, we can no longer draw by mouse in CAD programs.
-Nor can we use parametric approaches that alter existing geometries rather than create genuinely new ones.
+Today, complexity and specificity are no longer an impediment to design and fabrication.
+Rather, they are opportunities that are waiting to be explored.
+To truly exploit the possibilities, we can no longer draw by mouse in CAD programs, nor can we use simple parametric methods.
 What is needed is an abstract and open-ended method: a computational approach.

-A computational approach enables architecture to be embedded with an extraordinary degree of information.
+At best, a computational approach enables architecture to be embedded with an extraordinary degree of information.
 Structure and surface can exhibit a hyper-resolution, with seemingly endless distinct formations.
 The processes can generate highly specific local conditions, while ensuring an overall coherency and continuity.
 As such, the resulting architecture does not lend itself to a visual reductionism.
-Rather, the procedures can devise truly surprising topographies and topologies that go far beyond what one could have traditionally conceived.
+Rather, the procedures can devise truly surprising topographies and topologies, offering a thousand unique perspectives